Majjhima Nikāya 131

 nappaṭikaṅkhe anāgataṁ;

-don’t hope for the future.
+don’t anticipate the future.

 Yadatītaṁ pahīnaṁ taṁ,

-What’s past is left behind;
+What’s past is left behind,

 appattañca anāgataṁ.